Return to Common Sense

 - Negotiations are notorious for trading time to rearm for reneged concessions.

-Define the conflicts in the Middle East as one major theater in the Global War on Terror.
+Short Term, Define the conflicts in the Middle East as one major theater in the Global War on Terror.

-o Expel Americans from Iraq.
+o Expel Americans from the Middle East.

 o Establish an Islamic emirate in Iraq and develop it into a caliphate.